 Covering all academic majors at the University of Arkansas, the Honors College is a close-knit community of high-achieving students who engage in a number of enriching activities, including innovative honors coursework, study abroad opportunities across the world, undergraduate research with honors faculty members, and service-learning experiences.
 To learn more, we encourage you to visit the Honors College website.

-During a campus visit, interested students have the option of meeting with an Honors College representative in Gearhart Hall, the home of the Honors College.
-These meetings cover the many opportunities for students in the Honors College and typically last 30-45 minutes.
+On a campus visit, interested students have the option of learning more about the honors student experience during a presentation in Gearhart Hall, the home of the Honors College.
+These meetings typically last 30-45 minutes.
 High school students who are interested in living in a freshman honors community also have the option of touring Hotz Honors Hall.
-Our Hotz tours are available most weekdays at 11 am.
+Our Hotz tours are available most weekdays at 11 am during the fall and spring semesters.

 For more information or to schedule a visit, please review Graduate School Campus Visit Registration.